Gulf of Cazones: History

-The Bay of Pigs (Bahia de Cochinos), a small nondescript bay on the Gulf of Cazones, was the location of the 1961 Bay of Pigs Invasion, a failed attempt by a group of Cuban counter-revolutionaries, funded and trained by the United States, to overthrow Fidel Castro's leftist government.
+The Bay of Pigs (Bahia de Cochinos), a small undistinguished bay on the Gulf of Cazones, was the location of the 1961 Bay of Pigs Invasion, a failed attempt by a group of Cuban counter-revolutionaries, funded and trained by the United States, to overthrow Fidel Castro's leftist government.

 Marine life

 On the western border of the Gulf of Cazones, a stretch of 48 km forms the head of Cayo Sigua and Cayo Blanco.
 In this stretch, with vertical cliffs, there are diving locations where the depth of the sea varies from 15 m to 200m.
 At these diving locations, coral fish and large tubular sponges, sea fans and coral colonies are reported.
 Lane snappers (Lutjanus analis) spawn at the edge of the gulf.

 Black coral has been depleted in the shallower waters of the gulf as its use for ornamental jewellery has increased since the 1960s, although there are now regulations forbidding the collection of specimens less than 1.2 m tall and 2.5 cm wide.